Mechanical Ventilator Basics For Nurses

 Connect the ventilator circuit with the ventilator, humidifier to be attached to the inspiratory limb or tube.

-Catheter mount to be connected to the Y end tip of the ventilator circuit.
+The catheter mount is to be connected to the Y-end tip of the ventilator circuit.
 Then it connects to the endotracheal or tracheostomy tube.
 Ensure that the cuff of the endotracheal tube is inflated.

 mechanical ventilator

-The diagram showing the basic connection of a ventilator to the patient.
+The diagram shows the basic connection of a ventilator to the patient.

 There may be slight changes in some kind of ventilator